Ecommerce-Soul-Sounds/e-commerce-backend-main/README.md

 - [ ] API built with Java 8 and Spring 5
 - [ ] Git SCM (hosted on GitHub)
 - [ ] Testing built using JUnit & Mockito
+- [ ] Jacoco for validation and measure of code coverage

 ## Technology framework
 - [ ] Java API will leverage the Spring Framework
 - [ ] Java API will use Spring Data JPA to communicate with the DB
 - [ ] Java API will be RESTful (though HttpSession will be permitted)
 - [ ] Java API will be unit tested using JUnit and Mockito
+- [ ] Java API will will generate documentation with Spring REST Docs